kuokuo123/otter-launcher/README.md

 ![Kitty Config](./assets/kitty.png)

-Otter-launcher is a highly extendable commandline program that can launch shell scripts, applications, or arbitrary commands by a few key strokes.
-It is customizable with ascii color code, sixel or kitty image protocol (depending on the emulator in use), and hence a good companion to keyboard-centric window manager users.
+A highly extendable commandline program to launch shell scripts, applications, or arbitrary commands by a few key strokes.
+Customizable with ascii color code, sixel or kitty image protocol, otter-launcher is a good companion to keyboard-centric window manager users.

-The concept is making behaviours like the below possible:
+The concept is making the below behaviours possible:

 - type "gg margaret thatcher" to google the lady
-- type "sh htop" to run htop in a terminal
+- "sh htop" to run htop in a terminal
-- type "dc linux" to search the word linux with an online dictionary
+- "dc linux" to search the word linux with an online dictionary
-- type "app" to launch sway-launcher-desktop
+- "app" to launch application menu
 - etc.

-It is recommended to use otter-launcher with [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop), making it an application launcher.
+It is recommended to use otter-launcher with [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop), making it a desktop application launcher.
 Use your wm's window rules to control its window size.

 ![Demo Gif](./assets/demo.gif)